Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Methodologies for Mental Disorder Detection across Clinical Categories

-In terms of emotional internalization disorders, anxiety and depression often co-occur, and the depressive phase of bipolar disorder exhibits similar manifestations to depression.
-Researchers predict that depression will become the leading cause of the global burden of disease by 2030 \cite{zhang2024change}.
-Consequently, much of the current research primarily focuses on depression.
-Additionally, individuals with depression face a higher risk of suicide, with some studies indicating that about 60\% of people who commit suicide suffer from depression \cite{law2008suicide}, and that the risk of dying from suicide in people with depression is higher than that of the general population, making suicide detection another critical area of study.
-Table \ref{tab:summary} summarizes the research on LLMs in depression and suicide risk detection.
+In terms of internalizing disorders, anxiety and depression often co-occur, and the depressive episode of bipolar disorder exhibits similar manifestations to depression.
+Additionally, individuals with depression face a higher risk of suicide, with some studies indicating that about 60\% of people who commit suicide suffer from depression~\cite{law2008suicide}.
+Therefore, beyond specific mental disorders, suicide prediction itself has also become a prominent research task.